Nikon D700 vs Sony A7R II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D700 and Sony Alpha A7R II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A7R II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D700 does not offer wifi capability.
+In contrast, the D700 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D700 (unlike the A7R II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.